US Credit Conditions

 Why This Regime:

-• Private Credit Impulse was downweighted due to internal conflict and missing sub-component data (4).
+• The Credit Spreads signal was downweighted due to internal data conflicts and low interpretation confidence (1).

 Alignment & Tensions: